Finding a home - Housing associations

 - answer letters from your landlord

-- ask for help if you ever need it from the council, Shelter and Citizen’s Advice Bureau.
-The numbers are in the back of this booklet
+- ask us for help if you ever need it or you can contact Shelter and Citizen’s Advice Bureau.

 The landlord has to: